-WARNING: Avoid electric shock and fire hazard!
+Avoid electric shock and fire hazard!
 Do not expose this product to liquids, rain, or moisture.

-WARNING: Avoid electric shock and fire hazard!
+Avoid electric shock and fire hazard!
 Unplug this product before cleaning.
+Clean only with a dry cloth.
 Do not use a liquid cleaner or an aerosol cleaner.
 Do not use a magnetic/static cleaning device (dust remover) to clean this product.

-WARNING: Avoid electric shock and fire hazard!
+Avoid electric shock and fire hazard!
 Never push objects through the openings in this product.
 Foreign objects can cause electrical shorts that can result in electric shock or fire.